 Travelife: Sustainability benchmarks and certification for the travel industry

-Tour operators, travel agents, and accommodation suppliers have another option: Travelife.
+Tour operators, travel agents, and accommodation providers have another option: Travelife.
 It’s a certification program specifically designed for the travel industry.
 Like B Corp, it offers assessments, certification, and public recognition.
 Its standards and criteria are based on leading global sustainability and employment standards, focusing on issues like energy efficiency, labour practices, fair business practices, animal welfare and more.

 Every year, Travelife works with ABTA on the Make Holidays Greener campaign, encouraging travel businesses to help their guests choose and achieve sustainable holiday pledges, like offsetting carbon, using local transport, or avoiding plastic.

 The United Nations World Tourism Organization (UNWTO) is also pressing travel and tourism providers to invest in sustainable tourism and encourage their guests to do the same.
 They declared this year the International Year of Sustainable Tourism for Development.